 Features of Virtual Planet Atlas

-- In the very beginning, when this software was published, it could only study Mercury, Venus, and Mars; however, the second edition is developed with Jupiter and its 4 Galilean satellites.
+• In the very beginning, when this software was published, it could only study Mercury, Venus, and Mars; however, the second edition is developed with Jupiter and its 4 Galilean satellites.

-- In terms of Jupiter, it has created a separate database that allows all the information about Jupiter’s zones and belts.
+• In terms of Jupiter, it has created a separate database that allows all the information about Jupiter’s zones and belts.

 12. CCDciel

-CCDciel is open source free astronomy software that is designed by focusing on amateur astronomy enthusiasts.
+CCDciel is an open-source, free astronomy software that is designed to focus on amateur astronomy enthusiasts.
 It is entirely programmed with the required tools to functionalize for the advanced imaging of celestial objects.
 Moreover, it can be operated attendant with sequential performance.
-Nevertheless, its manual operation is also effortless, and if it is required, it can be customized.
-It is one of the most active amateur astronomy software that uses INDI and ASCOM as drivers.

 Features of the CCDciel

-- It has a different option that provides multi-connection facilities using distinct protocols in local or remote drivers.
+• It has a different option that provides multi-connection facilities using distinct protocols in local or remote drivers.

-- Automatically it can improve the image display thanks to the predefined program gamma and histogram truncation.
+• Automatically, it can improve the image display thanks to the predefined program gamma and histogram truncation.

 13. EQAlign